-Drummer Maureen Tucker was attached to contribute to a fifth Velvet Undeground album.
-She soon left the project though, only to be replaced by Deep Purple’s Ian Paice.
+Drummer Maureen Tucker was attached to contribute to a fifth Velvet Underground album.
+She soon left the project, though, only to be replaced by Deep Purple’s Ian Paice.
 If that does not strike you as odd, I highly suggest digging into one of Paice’s drum solos.

 Against all odds, it seemed, Steve Sesnick managed to wrangle a recording deal with Polydor and keep shush about the slowly disintegrating group.
 Doug Yule was, effectively, put in charge of writing and recording a new Velvet Underground album all on his own.

-For his part, as the few interviews he’s done over the years, reveal, Yule was perfectly aware of the circumstances.
+For his part, as the few interviews he’s done over the years reveal, Yule was perfectly aware of the circumstances.
 These were hardly ideal, but the musician took up the task.
-At the encouragement of Sesnick he had become more involved in the VU’s work since first joining the group.
-While it is hard to imagine Sesnick and Yule did not consider the effect of releasing a group that contained none of the band’s original members, both had reasons to momentarily put those considerations to the side.
+At the encouragement of Sesnick, he had become more involved in the VU’s work since first joining the group.
+While it is hard to imagine Sesnick and Yule did not consider the effect of releasing a group that contained none of the band’s original members, both had reasons to put those considerations to the side momentarily.